Issue comments, feedback, suggestions

 In its motion to dismiss the lawsuit, PGE argued that FERC alone had jurisdiction.
 Simon disagreed and said CWA unambiguously gave citizens the right to act to stop violations of the water act.

-Earlier this month, DRA published the "2016 Lower Deschutes River Water Quality Study Results" report, which says conditions harmful to aquatic life--warmer water, higher pH levels and lower levels of dissolved gas--are attributable to a seven-year-old selective water-withdrawal system at Round Butte Dam.
+In April, DRA published the "2016 Lower Deschutes River Water Quality Study Results" report, which says conditions harmful to aquatic life--warmer water, higher pH levels and lower levels of dissolved gas--are attributable to a seven-year-old selective water-withdrawal system at Round Butte Dam.

 PGE spokesman Stan Sittser said in an email to NW Fishletter that the utility was reviewing the DRA report, but staying focused on its "long-term efforts to enhance water quality and promote healthy fisheries for salmon, steelhead and trout on the Deschutes.